APNewsBreak: Ocean Resort Casino changing hands

 ATLANTIC CITY, N.J.
-(AP) — Atlantic City’s Ocean Resort Casino is changing hands after just six months of operation.
+(AP) — Atlantic City’s Ocean Resort Casino is changing hands after just six months of operation, the latest indication that the New Jersey seaside resort may have bitten off more than it can chew when it reopened two shuttered casinos last summer.

 The property formerly known as Revel is being acquired by an outside company that will make a major investment into it.

-Current owner Bruce Deifik (DY’-fihk) tells The Associated Press the new company will assume majority ownership of the casino, but he would not identify it.
+Bruce Deifik, the current owner, would not identify the new company, which would assume majority ownership of the casino.

-The new owner will make a $70 million investment into Ocean Resort, which plans to remain open.
+The new owner will make a $70 million investment in Ocean Resort, which plans to remain open.
+The transaction is expected to be finalized Thursday.

 Most Read Business Stories